Daamss/AllMyPics/README.md

 ## Description
 Need images quick for a school project you're running late on?
 Just want to see what images Google has to offer?
-With AllMyPics, you can mass download any images of your choice with a simple search of whatever word you like! - Created with OpenAI
+With AllMyPics, you can mass download any images of your choice with a simple search of whatever keyword you like! - Created with OpenAI

 ## Installation